ghga-de/ghga-metadata-schema/docs/schema_markdown/Experiment.md

      * Description: The alias of one or more Experiment Methods that are associated with this Experiment.
      * Range: [ExperimentMethod](ExperimentMethod.md)
  * [Experiment➞title](Experiment_title.md)  <sub>1..1</sub>
-     * Description: The title for this Sequencing Experiment (e.g., GHGAE_PBMC_RNAseq).
+     * Description: The title for this Experiment (e.g., GHGAE_PBMC_RNAseq).
      * Range: [String](types/String.md)
  * [Experiment➞description](Experiment_description.md)  <sub>1..1</sub>
-     * Description: A detailed description of this Sequencing Experiment.
+     * Description: A detailed description of this Experiment.
      * Range: [String](types/String.md)
  * [Experiment➞type](Experiment_type.md)  <sub>0..1</sub>
-     * Description: The type of this Sequencing Experiment.
+     * Description: The type of this Experiment.
      * Range: [String](types/String.md)
  * [Experiment➞ega_accession](Experiment_ega_accession.md)  <sub>0..1</sub>
-     * Description: The EGA accession ID of an entity.
+     * Description: The EGA accession of the 'Run' entity (EGAR).
      * Range: [String](types/String.md)
  * [Experiment➞sample](Experiment_sample.md)  <sub>1..1</sub>
      * Description: The alias of one or more Samples that are associated with this Experiment.